Reggie Parks: Professional wrestling

 Parks began his career training at a boxing club in Edmonton, where he met Stampede Wrestling promoter Stu Hart in 1955.
 Hart trained Parks and introduced him to wrestling territories in the United States, leading to Parks wrestling in Seattle, Los Angeles, and throughout Texas.
 Early in his career, Parks wrestled with a traveling carnival, competing in legitimate, unscripted matches with audience challengers and relying on his stamina and conditioning to out-wrestle them.
 Between 1963 and 1973, Parks was based with the American Wrestling Association, also making appearances for territories in Nebraska.
 Parks became known for his impressive physique and feats of strength, being billed as the "Quiet Superman"; at one point Parks had a Volkswagen Beetle driven over his stomach to prove his strength.
-At his peak, Park was 6 ft 2 in tall and weighed 225–230 lb, with 17 in biceps and a 50 in chest.
+According to Greg Oliver, Park at his prime was 6 ft 2 in tall and weighed 225–230 lb, with 17 in biceps and a 50 in chest.

 Parks also wrestled under a mask for a time as The Avenger during his later career.
 While working in Joe Blanchard's Texas territory in 1968, Parks was the opponent for the debut match of future NWA Worlds Heavyweight Champion Dusty Rhodes.
 After a stint working as a referee due to a back injury, he wrestled his last match in 1999, facing off with Jose Lothario in New Mexico.
 Parks wrestled most of his career as a fan-friendly babyface, crediting his likability to his Canadian upbringing: "It's just a natural Canadian thing.
 I was always nice".